-Chanticleer is a winery with vineyards located just above the town of Yountville close to the Veterans home on the west side of the valley.
+Chanticleer Wine is a winery with vineyards located just above the town of Yountville close to the Veterans home on the west side of the valley.
 Astute readers will note that the name Chanticleer is the name of a heroic rooster in one of the Canterbury Tales.
 The actual vineyards called Morningside are planted to Cabernet Sauvignon and Sangiovese and are 8 acres in size.
 These are entirely hillside vineyards.
 We had the opportunity to see the vineyards first hand – at first glance you would hardly think vines can grow here!
 The soil is extremely rocky and parts of the vineyard are completely covered in rocks, but this is the type of growing conditions that Cabernet Sauvignon thrives in and as a result of their terroir, the yields are fairly low.
-The vineyards were planted in 1994 and today the trunks of the vines are already gnarled and old looking.

-Chanticleer specializes in a Super Tuscan style of wine with two releases each year, the Cabernet Sauvignon and a Sangiovese (all estate grown).
-This winery is a partnership between the vineyard owner George Grodahl and winemaker Chris Dearden who is also General Manager and winemaker at Benessere Vineyards.
-George sold the grapes for a number of years to local wineries while holding back small quantities for his own home made wine.
+Chanticleer specializes in a Super Tuscan style of wine with two releases each year, a Cabernet Sauvignon and a Sangiovese (all estate grown).
+This winery is a partnership between George and winemaker Chris Dearden who was General Manager and winemaker at Benessere Vineyards for a number of years who now has his own wine brand, Dearden Wines.
+In the late 1990s George continued to sell grapes to local wineries while holding back small quantities for his own home made wine.
 A familiar story ensued similar to select other small boutique wineries.
-The home made wine continued to improve in quality each year and soon friends and family were asking to purchase their wine!
+The home made wine continued to improve in quality each year and soon friends and family were asking to purchase their wine.
 Their first commercial vintage was in 2000.